Seven-Eleven Japan to end some 24-hour operations amid labor crunch | The Japan Times

 A FamilyMart spokesman said the company will decide whether to end its 24-hour operations after the trial period.

 Lawson Inc. said about 100 of its stores have stopped operating overnight.
-Unlike Seven-Eleven, Lawson’s contracts with franchise owners do not require being open 24 hours a day.
+Unlike Seven-Eleven, Lawson’s contracts with franchise owners do not require that they are open 24 hours a day.
 Still, to mitigate the labor shortage, the company has decided to temporarily close about 100 outlets this New Year’s Day to give its workers a break on the national holiday.

 Labor scarcity poses a serious threat to other industries, including restaurants, construction and nursing care, as Japan’s population rapidly grays.

-The workforce is projected to drop 20 percent in 2040 from 2017 levels due to the overall population decline, but that could be mitigated by more women and seniors joining the workforce, a government study showed earlier this year.
+The workforce is projected to drop 20 percent in 2040 from 2017 levels due to the overall population decline, but that could be mitigated by more women and elderly people joining the workforce, a government study showed earlier this year.

-The government started a new visa system in April to bring in more foreign workers to help industries struggling to find labor.
+The government started a new visa system in April to bring in more foreign workers to help industries struggling to find staff.

 IN FIVE EASY PIECES WITH TAKE 5